 - Send soap and hand sanitizer: Washing hands is always important with a newborn but now it will be critical.
 Good soap for washing pump parts before sterilization is helpful too.

-- Find time to exercise: Schedule yoga or light stretching time together.
+- Find time to exercise: Schedule virtual yoga or light stretching time together.
 If your pregnant pal isn’t in a place where she can get out to walk safely to keep moving, doing some appropriate exercise inside will really help her feel good.